SAP-archive/iot-application-services-sdk-nodejs/README.md

 - SAP Leonardo IoT account (service key access)

 ### 1) Install the SAP Leonardo IoT SDK
-If you do not already have a `package.json` file, create one by running the following command from the root of your project
+If you do not already have a NPM project including a `package.json` file, let's create a new one by creating a new empty folder and running the following command within your prefered command line tool
 ```console
 $ npm init
 ```

-Next the SAP Leonardo IoT SDK can be installed and added to dependencies
+Next the SAP Leonardo IoT SDK can be installed and added to your new application's dependencies
 ```console
 $ npm install SAP/iot-application-services-sdk-nodejs#v2_leonardo_iot_sdk --save
 ```